 Each participant is considered to be on a private excursion and remains solely responsible for any accidents in which he or she may be involved.
 No responsibility can be accepted for participants becoming lost, stranded, injured... or worse.

 There are a total of 7 support areas at approximate 15 mile intervals on the Ruby Loop where you can get food and water (2 each on the Lee School and Secret Pass Rides).
 We highly recommend that you carry a minimum of 1 liter of water, electrolytes, gels or bars, basic toolkit, 2 tubes and mini-pump.
-A hydration-style pack is ideal, though the choice is yours.
-Our support vehicles will have tubes, maybe a floor pump, and some other basic tools.
+A hydration-style pack or frame bag is ideal, though the choice is yours.
+Our support vehicles will have water, tubes, maybe a floor pump, and some other basic tools.
 We’ll also have a few basic repair tools and tubes at rest stops.
 We will not have capability to reliably seat tubeless tires, nor will we be carrying tire sealant.

 Helmets are mandatory.
 Period.